Builtin Commands & Flags

 Commands

-help
+help Command

-flag, but it worked under a prompt mode, so you can query any commands with their help screen again and again, and launch one of them.
+help Command is very like --help flag, but it worked under a prompt mode, so you can query any commands with their help screen again and again, and launch one of them.

 We planned to make a Q&A subsystem here, and it's partial done now.

-Command
+version Command

-Command lists the version number and built information mainly.
+version Command lists the version number and built information mainly.

 In your build script, following Production is appreciated.
 It will include: write the building metadata into the target executable file, and other relevant data.
-Then the version
+Then the version command's output will be meaningful.

-See also --version
+See also --version.

 The verbose level is varies in the two forms above.

-command is equivalent to app --version
+NOTE that app version or app versions command is equivalent to app --version.

-sbom
+sbom Command

 This command will print Golang SBOM information with YAML format.